RasmussenLab/vamb/README.md

 For more information on the background, context, and theory of Vamb, read [our paper on bioRxiv](https://www.biorxiv.org/content/early/2018/12/19/490078) (DOI: 10.1101/490078)

-For more information about the implementation, methodological considerations, and advanced Python usage of Vamb, see the tutorial file (`doc/tutorial.html`)
+For more information about the implementation, methodological considerations, and advanced usage of Vamb, see the tutorial file (`doc/tutorial.html`)

 # Installation
 Vamb is most easily installed with pip - make sure your pip version is up to date, as it won't work with ancient versions (v. <= 9).